 If no value was provided for a given option, a default value applies.
 Moreover, if an option has sub-options, and any of these sub-options is not specified, a default value will apply as well.

 --providers.docker option is enough by itself to enable the docker provider, even though sub-options like

 Once positioned, this option sets (and resets) all the default values of the sub-options of

-At startup, Traefik searches for a file named
+At startup, Traefik searches for static configuration in a file named

 .(the working directory).